swayamduhan/dapp-using-ethers/README.md

 # SendETH dApp
-made with React+Vite and Solidity in Hardhat environment using ethersjs <3
+made with React+Vite and Solidity in Hardhat environment using ethersJS <3
 Deployed on Sepolia TestNet [. . . here . . .](https://dapp-ethers-swayam.netlify.app/)

 ## Overview